zekedvc/zekedellavechia/README.md

 ### Hi there, I'm Ezequiel - aka Zeke 👋 👋

 - 🔭 I’m currently working as an Automation / Manual QA and Game Tester...
-- 🌱 I’m currently learning C# and C++ focusing mostly in Unreal and Unity.
+- 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate with Automation Frameworks and Game Dev.
 - 🤔 I’m looking for help with Game Engines.
 - 💬 Ask me about QA automation and Frameworks.